Spring Meetings in Vancouver - Know Before You Go!

 - Even with a couple of hours of free time during your stay, you’ll have plenty of time to get an authentic Vancouver experience.
 Grab a False Creek Ferries mini-tugboat over False Creek to Granville Island, stroll around Stanley Park, or hop on board a hop-on, hop-off bus.

 - Most of Vancouver’s attractions are open year-round, but there are some spots that top our list during spring.
 Chinatown’s Dr. Sun Yat-Sen Classical Chinese Garden combines spring blooms with a healthy dose of culture.
-It’s also a great time of year to head out to the University of British Columbia’s campus for some sightseeing; along with the UBC Botanical Garden, make sure you visit the stunning First Nations collections at the Museum of Anthropology, and the Beaty Biodiversity Museum.
+It’s also a great time of year to head out to the University of British Columbia’s campus for some sightseeing; along with the UBC Botanical Garden, make sure you visit the stunning First Nations collections at the Museum of Anthropology (temporarily closed until June 2024), and the Beaty Biodiversity Museum.

 - Organized sightseeing tours can be a great way to take in as much as possible in a limited amount of time.
 Hop-on, hop-off tours such the one offered by Westcoast Sightseeing have stops at most of the city’s top attractions.
 Explore the North Shore with Landsea Tours day tour which includes Grouse Mountain, Capilano Suspension Bridge Park and more.
 Or take to the skies on a Harbour Air flightseeing tour, cruising over downtown, the mountains and the ocean.

-- This spring, Vancouver Art Gallery presents French Moderns: Monet to Matisse, 1850-1950 (Feb 21 – May 20, 2019).
-Or delve into the region’s First Nations culture with a visit to the Bill Reid Gallery of Northwest Coast Art or smaller, independent spaces such as Coastal Peoples Fine Arts Gallery in Gastown.
+- Discover the Vancouver Art Gallery, the largest public art museum in Western Canada.
+Or, delve into the region’s First Nations culture with a visit to the Bill Reid Gallery of Northwest Coast Art or smaller, independent spaces such as Coastal Peoples Fine Arts Gallery in Gastown.

 - Vancouver’s shopping scene will not disappoint.
-Downtown shopping is centered around Robson Street, with Pacific Centre mall (home to both Holt Renfrew and Nordstrom department stores) anchoring one end.
+Downtown shopping is centered around Robson Street, with Pacific Centre mall (home to Holt Renfrew) anchoring one end.
 Stroll nearby neighbourhoods like Yaletown and Gastown for independent boutiques and shops, or hit McArthurGlen Designer Outlet (just two train stops from the airport) to fill your suitcase with deals.

 - Exploring Vancouver’s diverse neighbourhoods is a great way to spend the afternoon, hanging out with the locals.
 Grab a coffee and wander downtown areas such as hip Yaletown, the beach-side West End, or historic Gastown.
 If you’ve got some extra time to head further afield, check out our neighbourhood guide for other suggestions.